animatlabs/animatlabs.github.io/_drafts/2026-05-04-kafka-signalr-realtime.md

 };
 ```

-Three lines for the SSE client, about ten for SignalR.
-That difference in complexity is real and scales with the features you need.
+Three lines for SSE.
+Ten for SignalR.
+You pay for features in code.

 ## Running It